gpustack/llama-box/README.md

 server/completion:

+  -dev,  --device <dev1,dev2,...>
+                                  comma-separated list of devices to use for offloading (none = don't offload) use --list-devices to see a list of available devices -ngl,  --gpu-layers,  --n-gpu-layers N
-  -ngl,  --gpu-layers N           number of layers to store in VRAM -sm,   --split-mode SPLIT_MODE  how to split the model across multiple GPUs, one of:
+                                  number of layers to store in VRAM -sm,   --split-mode SPLIT_MODE  how to split the model across multiple GPUs, one of:
                                     - none: use one GPU only
                                     - layer (default): split layers and KV across GPUs